 Income inequality studies often work with an equivalence scale to account for the number of household members that potentially share income and resources.
 Because tax data refers to fiscal households and not to real households, it is only possible to use an approximation of the equivalence concept, which uses a scale that is based on information out of tax data and applied to tax units.
 The incomes of single households are divided by 1 (no change), for married tax units the equivalence-factor is 1.5.
 For every child and person supported by the tax-unit a value of 0.3 is added to the denominator.
 These calculation steps follow the logic of the modified OECD-Scale (OECD, 2013:173).
 By comparing Gini-time series for taxable income with and without implementation of this pseudo equivalence scale, we examine how strong the assessment of inequality is affected by this scale.
 Because excluding the group of not-taxed (on the influence of non-taxed see section 5.4.3) leads to a longer time-series, we provide four time-series in total (two possibilities to compare the effect of the equivalence scale).

+Figure 4: Inequality trends using a tax based equivalence scale Source: Key Figures from Swiss Federal Tax Administration (FTA)

 The implementation of an equivalence scale does not have a major impact on the assessment of inequality (see Figure 3).
 Over the observed time period, the two lines, which can be compared, move more or less parallel and differ only slightly.
 Because tax units depict households only approximately, the implemented equivalence scale has conceptual drawbacks.

-Measuring inequality
+Inequality measures

 So far we have shown Gini coefficients, the most common measurement of inequality.
 However, the coefficient has certain restrictions.
 It is generally acknowledged that the Gini coefficient is more sensitive to the middle part of the distribution and accordingly less sensitive to changes at the extremes.
 Hence, its informative value is limited.
 Nonetheless, it is possible to identify periods where inequality increased or decreased, but it is not feasible at all to understand which part of the distribution actually was affected.
-To overcome these restrictions, we calculate additional measures (5.2.1) and expand the analysis with relative distribution methods (5.2.2).
+To overcome these restrictions, we calculate additional measures (4.2.1) and expand the analysis with relative distribution methods (4.2.2).